willproj/changgeng.github.io/README.md

 * Use visual studio code to edit your content in this repository

 **4. Push your local repository to Github**
-* use powershell in your local repository, by typing command:
+* Use terminal in your local repository, by typing command:
   ```
   git init
   ```